tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/增值服务/直播转码（水印、混流）_intl_en.md

 ## Notes

-- Billing mode: pay-as-you-go.
+- Billing mode: Pay-as-you-go.
-- Billing cycle: daily billing cycle.
+- Billing cycle: Daily billing cycle.
 The fees for a day will be deducted at 10 AM the next day.
 For users on the monthly billing cycle, this month's transcoding bill will be generated between the 1st and 5th day of the next month.
 - Transcoding is disabled by default and can be enabled and configured via the [CSS console](https://intl.cloud.tencent.com/document/product/267/31071) or through [TencentCloud APIs](https://intl.cloud.tencent.com/document/product/267/30790).
 - The transcoding duration will be rounded up to the nearest 1 minute for billing.
 - If the transcoding service is not used, no fees will be incurred.